 We get it: celeriac (or celery root) isn’t winning any beauty pageants, but trust us when we say this is a root vegetable you’ll want to get to know if you’re following a paleo diet.
 We like to dress it up as a fake baked potato, but if you have any aversion to a more bitter veggie, this might not be for you.

 Sign up for one of these meal kit delivery services and you never know what produce might pop up (but it’ll come with instructions on how to cook it).
+Or try prepared meal delivery service Sakara, which is all about vegetables and superfoods; read our Sakara review for more info.

 Related Video: How to Prepare Fennel